Noroff-FEU-Assignments/project-exam-1-EivindSundbo/README.md

 -	Contact page.

 ## Built With
-Tech used to make this site:
+Here is the tech I used to make this site:

 - [HTML](https://www.w3schools.com/html/)
 - [CSS](https://www.w3schools.com/css/)